bbeng89/bbeng89.github.io/_posts/2019-08-14-adding-a-second-battery.md

 layout: article
 banner:
 override_home_banner: false
+description: "A quick how-to for adding a second battery to your RV"
 ---

 <p>My battery was on the way out and it was time to get a new one.
 I decided to replace it with two batteries so that they will last longer when I'm boondocking.</p>